Your Child and Your Car

 PRIME Insurance and Family Safety

 As a proud NJ community member and a family-run business successfully dealing with all types of insurance, PRIME Insurance promotes related family safety, as well as coverage information.
-Visit us online at http://www.primeins.com/ or contact us to become an educated consumer and HAVE A PRIME DAY™!
+Visit us online at our insurance website or contact us at 732-886-5751 or PRIME [at] primeins [dot] com to become an educated consumer and HAVE A PRIME DAY™!

 The statistics don’t lie.
 As human beings, we are not immune to forgetfulness.
 It’s your responsibility to ensure your child is removed from the real danger of a hot car.
 Follow PRIME Insurance’s quick tips and prevent tragedy!